CLSherrod/clsherrod.github.io/_posts/2008-07-22-yellow-tape-your-office.md

 date: 2008-07-22
 published: true
 categories:
-- Essays
+  - Success & Prosperity
 tags:
   - business
-permalink: "/yellow-tape-your-office/"
+permalink: /yellow-tape-your-office/
 ---
 I've gone thru simplifying my life.
 I've turned off my mobile phone ringer, muted my computer, put Skype and GTalk on do not disturb a vast majority of the day, filtered my email (newsletter get archived and labeled 'Read' for later), unsubscribed from some newsletters that I just don't have time to read ever and I've gotten more done.